BruceEckel/ThinkingInPython/Markdown/14_The_Pattern_Concept.md

 connecting these structures with patterns (or I may come up with a different approach altogether---this is still in its formative stages).

-Here is the present list of candidates, only some of which will make it to the final list.
+Here^[This list includes suggestions by Kevlin Henney, David Scott, and others.] is the present list of candidates, only some of which will make it to the final list.
 Feel free to suggest others, or possibly relationships with patterns.